-There have been times in the past five years where I would have given anything for a good night’s sleep.
-Actually, make that several times!
+There have been times in the past five years when I would have given anything for a good night’s sleep.
+Actually, make that many, many times!

-If you’re a parent that dreads watching the sunset, because it foreshadows the sleep you won’t be getting tonight, lean a little closer to the screen.
+If you’re a parent who dreads watching the sunset, because it foreshadows the sleep you won’t be getting tonight, lean a little closer to the screen.

 “Sleep is a learned art,” says Chris sagely.
 “It’s important for parents to know that from the very beginning.”